pawanpraka1/dynamic-lvm/README.md

 > Before installing the LVM-LocalPV driver please make sure your Kubernetes Cluster meets the following prerequisites:
 > 1. All the nodes must have LVM2 utils package installed
 > 2. All the nodes must have dm-snapshot Kernel Module loaded - (Device Mapper Snapshot)
-> 4. You have access to install RBAC components into kube-system namespace.
-The OpenEBS LVM driver components are installed in kube-system namespace to allow them to be flagged as system critical components.
+> 4. You have access to install RBAC components into <OPENEBS> namespace.
 <BR>

 > [!NOTE]